luisdiazhr/Navigation/report.md

 # Deep Q-Network in Navigation

 In this project, the DQN algorithm is used to solve the environment.
 This algorithm uses a neural network to map the state to a action-value function.
-The
+The environment has a state space of 37 dimensions.
+Those correspond to data such as the agent's velocity and ray-based meaurements of the surrounding.
+The agent has a set of four available actions:

+* 0: forward
+* 1: backward
+* 2: left
+* 3: right

 * Initialize replay memory D with capacity N
 * Initialize weights of the DQN agent